Fabian Schär: Senior

-On 13 May 2014, Schär was named in Switzerland's squad for the 2014 World Cup.
+On 13 May 2014, Schär was named in Switzerland's squad for the 2014 FIFA World Cup.
 He made his tournament debut as a starter in the team's third match, replacing the injured Steve von Bergen and helping Switzerland to a clean sheet in a 3–0 defeat of Honduras.
+He played the full 120 minutes of Switzerland's round of 16 fixture against Argentina as the Nati defence was able to keep the match goalless until the 28th minute of extra time, when Ángel Di María scored the only goal.